miscavel/ht_module_federation/REFACTOR_FIRST_STRATEGY.md

 4.  **Setup Module Federation** in the new repo to expose the components.
 5.  **Delete** `src/WMS` from the Old Repo and replace it with a Module Federation Remote import.

-This ensures that when you finally split, the code is guaranteed to work in isolation.
+This ensures that when we finally split, the code is guaranteed to work in isolation.